-In the example above, you can see which months gained the most traffic compared to the months that lost traffic.
+Essentially, a waterfall chart is supposed to show you where you started and where you ended up, with details of how you got there.
+In this example, you can see which months gained the most traffic compared to the months that lost traffic.
 This could help you see seasonal adjustments, while also keeping the big picture in mind.

-Format waterfall chart.
+- Format your waterfall chart.

 For example, are you tracking blog traffic numbers?
 Or perhaps you're looking at leads generated from a certain marketing campaign?
 Either way, before you can create a waterfall chart, you'll need to gather your data.

-All you have to do is open Excel or Google Sheets, and begin manually entering your data.
+Open Excel or Google Sheets, and begin manually entering your data.
 When you enter your data, make sure you denote the difference between positive and negative values.
 To denote a negative value, just add a minus sign in front of the number.

 Now that you have your values, highlight the table you just created.
-Then, go to Insert → Chart → Waterfall chart.

-This should create a waterfall chart and the Chart Editor will show up on the right-hand side.
-When the Chart Editor comes up, make sure that Waterfall Chart is selected under Chart Type.
+This will create a waterfall chart and the Chart Editor will show up on the right-hand side.
+When the Chart Editor comes up, make sure that “Waterfall Chart” is selected under Chart Type.

-3. Format waterfall chart.
+7. Format your waterfall chart.

 At this point, all the hard work is done.
 All you have to do is format your chart and make sure it looks how you want.

+In Google Sheets, click on the three dots in the upper right-hand corner of the chart and hit Edit Chart.
+You'll get to the Chart Editor.
 Here, you can choose the colors of your bars, adjust your legend, or add gridlines.
 Most likely, the main thing you'll want to do here is to adjust your legend.

-How to Create Waterfall Charts in HubSpot
+How to Create a Chart in HubSpot

-1. Go to analytics tools.
+1. Go to Analytics Tools.

 Once you log in to your portal, hover over the Reports tab and click into the Analytics Tools.